dawranadeep/24FA_git/Lecture/03_Hypothesis_testing.md

 ## Hypothesis Testing: $\texttt{mtcars}$ data

-* Let's test that the average mpg is less than 18.
+* Let's test that the average mpg is greater than 18.
 * $H_0$: ??
 * Use ??
 * Here \<alternate\> = ?? in the $\texttt{R}$ code.